 2 or 4 units

 490 - Senior Seminar in Cognitive Science

 The seminar will cover special topics in cognitive science.
 Senior cognitive science majors will integrate their senior thesis/project into the work of the seminar.
 Prerequisite: Cognitive Science 101, senior standing in Cognitive Science; or permission of instructor

 Faculty

 Regular Faculty

-Andrew Shtulman
+Saul Traiger

+Professor, Cognitive Science, PhilosophyB.A., State University of New York, Binghamton M.A., Ph.D., University of Pittsburgh

+Carolyn Brighouse

+Associate Professor, Cognitive Science, Philosophy

+B.A., University of Liverpool; M.A., Ph.D., University of Southern California

+Alan Knoerr

-Associate Professor, Psychology; Advisory Committee, Cognitive Science B.A., Princeton University; Ph.D., Harvard University
+Associate Professor, Mathematics, Cognitive Science B.A., Oberlin College; Sc.M., Ph.D., Brown University

 Carmel Levitan

 Assistant Professor, Cognitive Science B.A., Stanford University; Ph.D., UC Berkeley

-Diana Linden
+Diana Card Linden

 Professor, Cognitive Science A.B., M.A., Ph.D., UCLA

-Dylan Sabo

-Adjunct Assistant Professor

-Ph.D.
-University of North Carolina

-Advisory Committee

-Carolyn Brighouse

-Associate Professor, Philosophy; Advisory Committee, Cognitive Science B.A., University of Liverpool; M.A., Ph.D., USC

-Alan Knoerr

-Associate Professor, Mathematics; Advisory Committee, Cognitive Science B.A., Oberlin College; Sc.M., Ph.D., Brown University

-Bruno Louchouarn

-Director of the Keck Language and Culture Studio, Adjunct Associate Professor, Music and Cognitive Science

-B.S., M.Sc., Université Pierre et Marie Curie; M.A., Ph.D., UCLA

 Michael Shelton

-Associate Professor, Spanish and French Studies; Advisory Committee, Cognitive Science; Affiliated Faculty, Linguistics; Affiliated Faculty, Latino/a and Latin American Studies; Advisory Committee, Group Language
+Associate Professor, Spanish and French Studies; Cognitive Science; Affiliated Faculty, Linguistics; Affiliated Faculty, Latino/a and Latin American Studies; Advisory Committee, Group Language

 B.S., St. Cloud State University; M.A., Ph.D., Pennsylvania State University

-Saul Traiger

-Professor of Philosophy; Professor of Cognitive Science B.A., State University of New York, Binghamton M.A., Ph.D., University of Pittsburgh
+Aleksandra Sherman

+Assistant Professor, Cognitive Science

+B.A., Rutgers University; Ph.D., Northwestern University

+Andrew Shtulman

+Associate Professor, Cognitive Science; Psychology B.A., Princeton University; Ph.D., Harvard University

+On Special Appointment

+Dylan Sabo

+Adjunct Assistant Professor, Philosophy

+Ph.D., University of North Carolina, Chapel Hill

 Computer Science

 Computers have transformed our world technologically, economically, and socially.
 Although computer science has its roots in mathematics, the use of computers increasingly informs almost every academic discipline.
-At Occidental, the study of Computer Science emphasizes an understanding not only of the process of computing but also of the promise and limitations

-of computers within an intellectual, societal, and ethical framework.
+At Occidental, the study of Computer Science emphasizes an understanding not only of the process of computing but also of the promise and limitations of computers within an intellectual, societal, and ethical framework.
 A minor in Computer Science can help prepare students for a variety of opportunities for subsequent employment or graduate work.
 Moreover, the minor can provide students with models of problem solving and theoretical constructs that can shed light on human intelligence and the workings of the mind.

 Requirements

 MINOR: The requirements for the minor consist of demonstration of proficiency in programming, four fundamental courses, and one elective course, as follows.

 Proficiency in Programming.